Can you freeze cucumbers? That’s what we wanted to know too, so we did what you’re doing now: asked, researched and tried it!

 My job as a child was to wash & dry the cucumbers.
 I have no idea why he wanted them dried but I did it anyway.
 I learned so much studying how to make pickles in a crock.
 The tannins in grape leaves help in crispness, for example.
 And the salt options were interesting.
 I ended up using pickling salt like Dad.
 I'm 24 hours into my first attempt at Dad's Polish Pickles.

 There is a large plate inside being weighed down by vinegar bottle to keep pickles submerged.
 I will test them in 5-7 days.
 I am following technique for 'Making Sour Pickles' in Wild Fermentation.
 I'll keep you posted.

 Urszula Lewandowski: Fermented are the healthiest and have long shelf life.
 True probiotics; beneficial especially for people with stomach issues and those taking medications.
 No sugar or vinegar added.

 Heidi Marie: If you love cucumber salad you can have it all year long if you freeze your cukes.
-What we do is:
+Here's what we do:

 Freezer Cukes Recipe by Heidi Marie

 - Slice up 2 med cukes about 1/4" thick